Home/Blog/Lifestyle/Food & Nutrition/Chiku (Sapota) Unleashed: Its Nutritional Value, Benefits, and Side Effects

 Precautions To Take While Consuming Chikoo (Sapota)

 Chiku fruit is naturally sweet and contains sugars, including fructose.
-Therefore, individuals with diabetes should consume chiku in moderation or consult your healthcare provider for guidance on incorporating it into your diet.
+Therefore, individuals with diabetes should consume chiku in moderation or consult their healthcare provider for guidance on incorporating it into their diet.

 In rare cases, some individuals may experience oral or skin inflammation or itching after consuming chiku.
 These symptoms may indicate an allergic reaction or sensitivity to specific compounds in the fruit.